-Attribute Name Description testsuite.
+Attribute Name Description The output name of the current test in the report.
+Default value is the relative patestsuite.
 The output name of the current test in the report.
-Default value is the relative path of the test.
-It can be manually set by the user.
-More details on the output name are available in the test.name section Specific Custom Properties. testsuite.
+Default value is the relative patestsuite. test.name section Specific Custom Properties. testsuite.
 The current test absolute path in the filesystem. test.path testsuite.
-The absolute path to the custom properties of the current test (see the property customPropertiesExtension) properties testsuite. common. properties The absolute path to the common properties of all the tests (see the property commonProperties) testsuite.
+The absolute path to the custom properties of the current test (see the property customPropertiesExtension) test. properties testsuite. common. properties The absolute path to the common properties of all the tests (see the property commonProperties) testsuite.
 The absolute path to the directory of the final report. report.dir